 Bulldog Dining Services will accommodate physician ordered diets, food allergies, food tolerances and dietary choices including vegetarian, vegan and gluten free.
 A team approach led by you, our educated consumer, is the best preparation for a safe school year.
 We want to meet one-on-one with customers who have special dietary needs to ensure that your dining experience is safe, delicious, and social.
-If you have a food allergy/special diet concern, please contact our dietitian, Brooke Baird, RDN, LD at Brooke Brooke Brook
+If you have a food allergy/special diet concern, please contact our dietitian, Brooke Baird, RDN, LD at Brooke.Baird@sodexo.com.
+Brooke provides complimentary consultations and nutrition counseling on the following topics:

-- Food allergies or intolerances, celiac disease and other special diets - Dining hall tours
+- Food allergies or intolerances, celiac disease and other special diets

+- Dining hall tours

 - How to eat healthy on campus

 - Vegan and vegetarian nutrition

 - Weight management

 - Sports nutrition